 Art, they say, is in the eye of the beholder.
 Which is a nice way of saying it's whatever you want it to be.
 But I don't believe that.

 Entertainment gives you a predictable pleasure… Art leads to transformation.

-Art is supposed to transforms us — here’s how:
+Art is supposed to transform:

-- It surprises us.
+- It surprises.

-- It wounds us.
+- It wounds.

-- It changes us.
+- It changes.

 Entertainment makes us feel good.
-It doesn't surprise us.
-It meets our expectations.
-And that's why we like it: it coddles us.
+It doesn't surprise us; it meets our expectations.
+And that's why we like entertainment: it coddles us.

 Art, on the other hand, transforms us.
-How does it do that?
-It beautifully wounds us — breaks our hearts, causes us to cry, and shows us our own inadequacies.
+How?
+It wounds us — breaks our hearts, causes us to cry, and reveals our own inadequacies.

-Are you creating predictable work that doesn't surprise?
-That doesn't wound?
-That ultimately doesn't change anything?
+Are you creating predictable work that doesn't surprise, that doesn't wound, that doesn't change anything?

 What, then, are you creating?
 It may be propaganda.
 It may be advertising.
 It may even be entertainment.
 But it's probably not art.

 What do you think?
 Share in the comments.